-1.6 Substitutes
+1.4 Substitutes

 If for whatever reason a team is unable to produce four players, the Tournament Director is empowered to designate a substitute to complete the team.
-A substitute so designated need not be a national of the country in whose team he or she substitutes.
+A substitute so designated need not be a national of the country for which he/she substitutes.
 A substitute cannot be a player of another team.
-A substitute in the Women's Championship must be female.
-The decision as to whether the result shall stand of a match in which a substitute has played for some or all of the boards, and what, if any, penalties shall be imposed, shall rest with the Appeals Committee, which will adjudicate upon every instance in which a substitute plays.
+The decision as to whether the result of a match in which a substitute has played shall stand, either partly or wholly, and what penalties, if any, may be imposed, shall rest with the Appeals Committee which will adjudicate upon every case in which a substitute plays.